stephband/literal/README.md

 ## Literal for NodeJS

-Build all files in the directory tree with the extension `.literal` to their built equivalent without the extension in the same location.
+Literal comes with a build script for the static render of files with a `.literal` extension.
+Files are built to their equivalent without the extension in the same location.
 Literal will render `.html.literal`, `.css.literal`, `.svg.literal` and other `.literal` files.

 ```
 > node ./index.js